johnascott1/Project1Final/grades/Lab 7 Questions.md

 This program is a prototype to manage IT support tickets for a company.
 Users would call or email a helpdesk to report computer problems, and this program keeps a record of all current problems.

+Tickets need to store a description of the problem, the date the issue was reported, and the user who reported it.

 The tickets are assigned a priority between 1-5.
-1 is the most urgent (e.g. all servers down); 5 is the least (e.g. missing mouse mat).
+1 is the most urgent (e.g. all servers down);
+5 is the least (e.g. missing mouse mat).

+Each ticket will have a unique integer ID.
+This is generated internally in the Ticket class.

-When a problem is fixed, the ticket is deleted.
+When a problem is fixed, the ticket is removed from the list of open tickets and added to a separate list of resolved tickets.
+A string describing the resolution is stored in the Ticket, and the date the ticket was resolved.

 For this question, you'll add some features to the program.